By using AWS re:Post, you agree to the AWS re:Post Terms of Use

 NamespaceId: !Ref PrivateNamespace

-Note: Replace example-service-name with the name of your service.
+Note: Replace awsExampleService with the name of your service.

 The DnsConfig property specifies the DNS records that are automatically created in Amazon Route 53.
 These DNS records are created when your Amazon ECS task is registered with the service discovery service.
 DNS records of type A and SRV are supported.
-For more information, see Configuring your service to use Service Discovery.
+For more information, see Use service discovery to connect Amazon ECS services with DNS names.

 Tip: It's a best practice to use the HealthCheckCustomConfig property to allow Amazon ECS to report task health to service discovery.
 Amazon ECS uses information from container checks, health checks, and task state to update the health of service discovery with AWS Cloud Map.